Brian Dooreck MD

 How is lactose intolerance diagnosed?

-If you experience constipation, diarrhea, bloating, excessive gas, and stomach pain after consuming dairy products, you may be suffering from lactose intolerance.
+You may suffer from lactose intolerance if you experience constipation, diarrhea, bloating, excessive gas, and stomach pain after consuming dairy products.

-This can be confirmed by your gastroenterologist in different ways, such as:
+Your gastroenterologist can confirm this in different ways, such as:

-Hydrogen Breath Test: You will drink a liquid with a lot of lactose in it, and have the hydrogen in your breath measured shortly after.
+• Hydrogen Breath Test: You will drink a liquid with a lot of lactose and have the hydrogen in your breath measured shortly after.
 Higher levels of hydrogen will indicate lactose intolerance.

-Lactose Tolerance Test: You will drink a liquid with a lot of lactose in it, and two hours later, have your blood tested for glucose levels.
+• Lactose Tolerance Test: You will drink a liquid with a lot of lactose and, two hours later, have your blood tested for glucose levels.
 Glucose levels that stay the same will indicate lactose intolerance.

 How do I manage being lactose intolerant?